 Welcome to the TRI247 UK Triathletes Guide to Bermuda.
 With long days of sunshine, crystal clear warm water, quiet cycling roads and plenty of places to run, the island is ideal for triathletes.

-Bermuda is a great place to kick off your 2019 Tri Season with the upcoming World Triathlon Series this April, as well as in 2020.
+Bermuda is a great place to kick off your Tri Season with the upcoming World Triathlon Series this April, as well as the Grand Final the following year.

 Bermuda: the basics